Top 10 Ghost Towns in The World

 Share

 There is something eerie and disheartening, and yet fascinating, about ghost towns.
-Some of them are a deafening reminder that one’s destiny can change in the blink of an eye.
-Some of them prove that nature still has the upper-hand on our lives.
+Some are a deafening reminder that one’s destiny can change in the blink of an eye.
+Some prove that nature still has the upper hand in our lives.

-Whether these ghost towns housed big or small communities, whether they existed a few years or a few centuries ago, their effect is still present to this day.
+Whether these ghost towns housed big or small communities or existed a few years or a few centuries ago, their effect is still present.

-Here are the 10 ghost towns that have been fascinating humanity for many years, their incredible stories will leave you gasping and asking for more.
+Here are the ten ghost towns that have fascinated humanity for many years; their incredible stories will leave you gasping and asking for more.

 Kolmanskop ghost town Namibia Desert ghost towns

-The diamond fever of 1908 transformed the town of Kolmanskop into a booming city.
-The With people rushing to the Southern Namibian town in order to profit from this new wealth, many buildings were built in the span of two years.
-Residential buildings, a hospital, a school and even a casino, all were erected in what just a couple of years back a complete desert.
+The diamond fever 1908 transformed the town of Kolmanskop into a booming city.
+With people rushing to Southern Namibian towns to profit from this new wealth, many buildings were built in two years.
+Residential buildings, a hospital, a school, and even a casino were all erected in what, just a couple of years back, a complete desert.

-This good fortune didn’t last though.
-The First World War put a damp on the economy and demand for diamond decreased drastically, making the work of the diamond miners almost worthless.
+This good fortune didn’t last, though.
+The First World War dampened the economy, and diamond demand decreased drastically, making the work of the diamond miners almost worthless.

-The town had been deserted since the mid-1950s and the dunes took over its reigns.
+The town had been deserted since the mid-1950s, and the dunes took over.

 Travel tip: Visit Kolmanskop by going through Luderitz, a neighboring town.
 You can find flights from Windhoek, the capital of Namibia, to Luderitz.